ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 To mitigate the risk of deployments becoming dependent on tokens, clients and origins SHOULD grease their behavior unless explicitly configured not to.
 In particular, clients SHOULD ignore token challenges with some non-zero probability.
+From the origin's perspective, ignoring a token challenge is indistinguishable from the issuance protocol failing for arbitrary reasons (excluding what can be inferred from latency between the client and origin interaction).
 Likewise, origins SHOULD randomly choose to not challenge clients for tokens with some non-zero probability.
-Moreover, origins SHOULD include random token types, from the Reserved list of "greased" types (defined in
-{{token-types}}), with some non-zero probability.
+Moreover, origins SHOULD include random token types, from the Reserved list of "greased" types (defined in {{token-types}}), with some non-zero probability.

 # Security Considerations {#sec-considerations}